mystery-o-matic/mystery-o-matic.github.io/README.md

 ## Scenarios

 The tool provides a single scenario for creating a random murder mystery, where the rules are encoded in the `scenarios/simple.template.sol` file, but others could be added.
-In order to add a new scenario:
+To add a new scenario:

 * Create a Solidity smart contract called `StoryModel`
 * Encode the rules to advance every step of the story.
 Clues are generated using events such as `SawWhenLeaving` and `SawWhenArriving` but others can be added as well.